khaledlec/Ai-Emotion-Recognition-with-computer-vision/README.md

 haarcascade_frontalface_default.xml file, can be found in ( https://github.com/kipr/opencv/tree/master/data/haarcascades )

-feel free to run the notebook "Real time Emotion recognition using DeepFace"
+feel free to run the notebook __Real time Emotion recognition using DeepFace__ and test it in your computer

 ## Second Project: AN End-to-End Emotion Recognition Estimator Done by training and deploying a ML model based on Dynamic Time Warping and logistic regression.